ethras/flow-maestro/protocols/parent-child-information-flow.md

 ### Parent Notification Format

-When parent notification is warranted, call `logging` tool for the parent issue with this format:
+When parent notification is warranted, call the `/progress` command (targeting the parent issue) with this format:

 ```markdown
 ## 🔗 Child Update: ${child.identifier}